ravi9/openvino-wiki/GPUPluginDebugUtils.md

 * `OV_GPU_Verbose`: Verbose execution.
 Currently, Verbose=1 and 2 are supported.
 * `OV_GPU_PrintMultiKernelPerf`: Print kernel latency for multi-kernel primitives.
 This is turned on by setting 1.
 Execution time is printed.
 * `OV_GPU_DisableUsm`: Disable the usage of usm (unified shared memory).
 This is turned on by setting 1.
 * `OV_GPU_DumpGraphs`: Dump optimized graph into the path that this variable points.
-This is turned on by setting 1.
+This is turned on by setting the destination path into this variable.
 * `OV_GPU_DumpLayersPath`: Enable intermediate buffer dump and store the tensors.
 This is turned on by setting the destination path into this variable.
 You can check the exact layer name from `OV_GPU_Verbose=1`.
 * `OV_GPU_DumpLayers`: Dump intermediate buffers only for the layers that this variable specifies.
 Multiple layers can be specified with space delimiter.
 Dump feature should be enabled through `OV_GPU_DumpLayersPath`
 * `OV_GPU_DumpLayersDstOnly`: When dumping intermediate buffer, dump destination buffer only.
 This is turned on by setting 1.